 The cabinets, pantry and fridge in Zuckerbrot's kitchen are all packed with plentiful goods for her family.
 As a mom of three, she believes that it's crucial to encourage kids to eat healthfully.
 One of their first stops after school?
 The low-to-the-floor drawer cabinet that's filled with healthy snacks like air-popped popcorn and low-sugar beef jerky.

-"It creates the most creamy, delicious latte, but it's filled with fiber and protein," she explained.
-The fiber also helps slow down the entry of caffeine into the bloodstream, giving you more sustained energy.
+"It creates the most creamy, delicious latte, but it's filled with fiber and protein," she explained, adding that the fiber also helps slow down the entry of caffeine into the bloodstream, giving you more sustained energy.

 "When it comes to your frozen fruits and veggies, don't be a snob," teased Zuckerbrot.
-Much of the frozen produce available on the market today is flash-frozen at the peak of ripeness, so chances are it packs more a nutritional punch than its fresh counterparts.
-Just make sure to read the label of store-bought frozen items to make sure there's no extra salt or flavorings added.
+Much of the frozen produce available on the market today is flash-frozen at the peak of ripeness, so it packs the same nutritional punch (and sometimes more) than its fresh counterparts.
+Just make sure to read the label on any store-bought frozen items to make sure there's no extra salt or flavorings added.

-Zuckerbrot also shared her favorite F-Factor approved recipe: a low-carb waffle with deliciously savory fixings.
+Zuckerbrot also shared her favorite breakfast recipe: a low-carb waffle with deliciously savory fixings.
 It's so easy to make and it's a great meal for anyone looking to satisfy a craving for bagels and lox.